Constitution & Bylaws

 Section 2: Terms of office

-No press member may serve more than two consecutive terms as president, vice president or secretary/treasurer.
+No press member may serve more than two consecutive terms as president, vice president, secretary/treasurer or social media/outreach officer.
 No press member may serve more than three consecutive terms on the board of directors.
 No press member may serve in any elected capacity for a period of more than six consecutive years.
 (For example, a press member elected to consecutive one-year terms as president, then in successive years to two two-year terms on the board of directors would not be eligible to serve in elected capacity in the following year.)

 Section 3: Elections